 DNC Sportservice Concession Stand Efforts

 Area nonprofit groups volunteer their time and energy to staff concession stands for each and every home game.
 In turn, donations totaling $990,000 were given to the 80 nonprofit organizations that volunteered during the 2014 season.

 Sargento Touchdowns for Charity Program

-The Packers and Sargento again partnered for the Touchdowns for Charity program, with Sargento making a contribution to the program for each touchdown scored throughout the season.
-A total of $91,500 was raised, benefiting the Wisconsin Hunger Task Force in Milwaukee County and Paul’s Pantry in Green Bay.
+The Packers and Sargento again partnered for the Touchdowns for Charity program, with Sargento making a contribution to the program for each touchdown scored throughout the regular season.
+A total of $99,000 was raised, benefiting the Wisconsin Hunger Task Force in Milwaukee County and Paul’s Pantry in Green Bay.
 Since the inception of the program, more than $900,000 dollars has been donated toward hunger relief efforts in Wisconsin.

 First Downs for Trees

-As part of their Green Team initiative, the Packers completed their fourth season of the eco-friendly First Downs for Trees program.
+As part of their Green Team initiative, the Packers completed their fifth season of the eco-friendly First Downs for Trees program.
 With every first down the team gained, a contribution was made to the effort.
-Since 2010, the program has received more than $130,000 in support which has resulted in the planting of more than 2,700 trees, providing total lifetime benefits in excess of $9 million.
+Since 2010, the program has received more than $155,000 in support, which has resulted in the planting of more than 2,700 trees, providing total lifetime benefits in excess of $13.3 million.
 Partners in the effort include SCA and Green Bay Packaging, along with the U.S. Forest Service, the Wisconsin Department of Natural Resources and Wisconsin Public Service.